 Breastfeeding should not be painful, with a proper latch.
 If the mother experiences pain with the baby’s latch, break the suction with a light finger in the corner the baby’s mouth and allow the baby to reattempt the latch.

 Most babies will feed at least 8-12 times in 24 hours and at least every 2-3 hours.
 They may breastfeed for at least 10-15 minutes on each breast and sometimes they will nurse longer.
-If a mother chooses to feed exclusively from one breast one time, alternate to the other breast on the next feeding.
+If a mother chooses to feed exclusively from one breast, alternate to the other breast on the next feeding.

 Mothers often wonder what the signs are when a baby is hungry and ready to breastfeed.
 A few signs include:

 - Frequently the baby will bring their finger or fists to their mouths.

 It is best to offer the breast when the baby looks alert or calm instead of waiting until they are crying.
 Crying is a late sign of hunger and babies become more frantic and have a harder time latching on when they are distressed.
 Once a baby is full, they will relax their arms and legs in contentment and may close their eyes.

 If you have problems with breastfeeding, contact the lactation consultant at the location where you delivered your baby or your Rosemark provider.